vilijur/achhd-translated/README.md

 It's the same warning as [acnl-translated](https://github.com/vilijur/acnl-translated#warning), just for Happy Home Designer.
 I also cannot be bothered to copy the warning over.

 ### So, how much have you done?
 Done work on the UI, will finish soon.
+By soon i mean never lololololololololololol

 ### Should I be seeing this?
 You should.